CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_pages/collaborations.md

 The Open Education Ressource (OER) of the Libre Solar Box Reproduction was supported and funded by the [Hamburg Open Online University (HOOU)](https://www.hoou.de/).

-One goal is to integrate the developed system components also into seminars practical projects at different universities.
+One goal is to integrate the developed system components also into seminars and project works at different universities.

 ## Fab Labs